Stade Degouve-Brabant

 The Degouve-Brabant Stadium is one of the main stadiums of the city of Arras with the stadiums Pierre Bolle (Arras Football Club Féminin) and Grimaldi (Rugby club Arras).

 The field is used by the Arras Football club and the Women's Arras Football Club.

 Organisation

-The facilities at the stadium are mostly composed of a main grandstand backing on to a petrol station.
+The facilities at the stadium are composed of a main grandstand, which backs onto a petrol station.
 The Grandstand houses the locker rooms of the teams.
-A courtyard is located on the edge of the lawn.
-It offers shelter, in particular, to those with reduced mobility.
+A courtyard is located on the edge of the lawn to offer shelter, in particular, to those with reduced mobility.
 The display panel is positioned at the opposite end of the court.
 Refreshment stalls and a bar are located within the stadium.

 The grass of the pitch has been redone during the summer of 2009, following problems in the subsoil.